Ken-B/ken-b.github.io/source/_posts/2013-12-12-bloggin-software-boring.markdown

 	- `git commit -m 'first setup'`
 	- `git push origin source`

+**edit 13/12/2013:** I just saw that octopress handles this quite cleverly.
+Because GitHub does not allow jekyll plugins, octopress generates the site.
+The site itself is pushed under the master branch and used for the webpage, while the octopress code is under the source branch.
+Neat.

 # Ongoing usage

 ### Start a new blog post